+a.
 The welfare and well-being of all is paramount - regardless of age, sex, ethnicity, religion or ability, all have equal rights to safety and protection.

-The Competition Committee believes that special care is needed for children and vulnerable adults.
+b.
+The Event Committee believes that special care is needed for children and vulnerable adults.

-The Safeguarding & Welfare Advisor will report any matter of concern to the British Rowing Lead Safeguarding Officer and the relevant authorities as appropriate.
+c.
+The Safeguarding & Welfare Adviser will report any matter of concern to the British Rowing Lead Safeguarding Officer and the relevant authorities as appropriate.

+d.
 A separate Welfare Plan has been developed by the Safeguarding & Welfare Adviser based on current British Rowing guidance.

-Emergency Response Plan/Incident Response Plan
+2.3.3 Emergency Response Plan / Incident Response Plan

+a.
 NWSC has its own Emergency Action Plan which will be followed in the case of evacuation of the Watersports Centre Main Block or the site.